 Xanax and alcohol are both legal drugs.
 While Xanax is intended only for medical use, it is often abused for recreational purposes.
-On their own, Xanax abuse and alcohol abuse are highly dangerous.
-However, when people combine the two substances they put themselves at a high risk of overdose and other potentially life-threatening consequences.
+On their own, Xanax abuse and alcohol abuse are already highly dangerous.
+So if people abuse alcohol and Xanax simultaneously, they expose themselves to an increased risk of overdose and other potentially life-threatening consequences.

 What is Xanax?

 Alprazolam (Xanax) is a medication used to treat anxiety and panic disorders.
 It is a member of the benzodiazepine drug class, which decreases activity in the central nervous system.
 It enhances the effects of gamma-aminobutyric acid (GABA), a natural chemical in the body with calming properties.